BSunk/ESPModules/README.md

  - BottomNavigation to go through pages
  - Brightness slider and power off/on
  - Select color using color picker dialog

+Need to implement:
+ - Settings screen
+ - Phone events to trigger light using Broadcast Receiver
+ - MQTT for control anywhere
+ - Delete/Edit a connection

 Libraries Used:
  - RxJava2